oracle/ocifs/README-development.rst

 The target audience for this README is developers wanting to contribute to ocifs, Oracle Cloud Infrastructure (OCI) Object Storage implementation of fsspec's filesystem.
-If you want to use the SDK with your own programs, see README.rst.
+If you want to use the SDK with your own programs, see README.md.

 Getting Started
 ===============